Loreenbh/cybersec-portfolio/42_projects/post_common_core/snow-crash/level14/README.md

 - Target binary: `/bin/getflag` (ELF 32-bit, not stripped).
 - `ltrace` reveals an anti-debugging mechanism using `ptrace()`.
 Disassembly shows:
-A call to `ptrace()` to prevent tracing.
+- A call to `ptrace()` to prevent tracing.
-A call to `getuid()` followed by comparisons against expected UIDs.
+- A call to `getuid()` followed by comparisons against expected UIDs.
 The program exits if either check fails.

 ## Exploitation
-Using GDB, intercept critical function calls:
+Using `gdb`, intercept and modify the return values of critical functions:
 ```bash
 gdb /bin/getflag
 ```